marcelmaatkamp/cosmopolitan/README.md

 cosmopolitain/hello-world   latest    b1fb2bc42c1e   6 seconds ago    260kB
 ```

-## Mulitarch Polygot binaries!
+## multi-arch polyglot binaries
-To showcase that each of these binaries can actually be used to execute on different environments I've uploaded them here on github in (binaries/dist)[https://github.com/marcelmaatkamp/cosmopolitan/tree/main/binaries/dist].
+To showcase that each of these binaries can actually be used to execute on different environments I've uploaded them here on github in [binaries/dist](https://github.com/marcelmaatkamp/cosmopolitan/tree/main/binaries/dist).
 To use them in each indiviual environment use the following shell scripts and note that it is always the same binary that is being used:

 ### windows
 ```sh